rajkumaranbu94/MovieApp/README.md

 Model: Represents the data structure (movie details, such as title, year, and poster).

-View: The UI components (e.g., RecyclerView for Android) that display the data.
+View: The UI components (e.g., RecyclerView) that display the data.

 ViewModel: Acts as the intermediary between the view and the model, handling data fetching and transformation.